grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ## Connections

-When building a canvas panel, you can connect elements together to create a more dynamic visualization.
-Connections are created by dragging from the output of one element to the input of another.
+When building a canvas panel, you can connect elements together to create more complex visualizations.
+Connections are created by dragging from the connection anchor of one element to the connection anchor of another element.
 Connections can also be created to the background of the canvas panel.
+Connection anchors are displayed when an element is hovered over and inline editing is turned on.
+To remove a connection, simply click on the connection directly and then press the "Delete" key.

 TODO: Add a video here
-{{< video-embed src="/static/img/docs/canvas-panel/canvas-connections-9-2-0.mp4" max-width="750px" caption="Canvas connections demo" >}}
+{{< video-embed src="/static/img/docs/canvas-panel/canvas-connections-9-4-0.mp4" max-width="750px" caption="Canvas connections demo" >}}

 ## Canvas Editing